 Seven Magic Mountains is a colorful art installation that sits in the middle of the desert, a 30-minute drive from the Las Vegas strip.

-Make a wish at the Cesar’s Palace Trevi Fountain.
+Make a wish at the Caesars Palace Trevi Fountain.

-For visitors with no plans to leave The Strip, then two days is plenty of time.
-If you’re feeling ambitious and want to venture out for hikes and day trips, then I suggest four to five full days in Las Vegas to have enough time to explore a few gems from this list: Valley of Fire, Red Rock Canyon, Zion National Park and Death Valley National Park.
+For visitors with no plans to leave The Strip, two days is plenty of time.
+If you’re feeling ambitious and want to venture out for hikes and day trips, then I suggest four to five full days in Las Vegas for enough time to include a couple of adventures to Valley of Fire, Red Rock Canyon, Zion National Park or Death Valley National Park.

 There’s usually a line for the Welcome to Las Vegas sign, but we visited at 8 AM and there were only a couple people.
 OUTFIT DETAILS: Free People dress linked here.

-MARCH, APRIL AND OCTOBER.
-The best months to visit Las Vegas are March, April and October when temperatures a comfortable, and stepping outside isn’t unbearable.
-Also, try to visit during the week.
-Hotel and flight price sometimes double if you visit on a weekend.
+MARCH, APRIL, MAY, SEPTEMBER AND OCTOBER.
+The best months to visit Las Vegas are during spring and fall when temperatures are comfortable, and stepping outside isn’t unbearable.
+November through February can get pretty chilly, and June through August unbearably hot.

 BELLAGIO CONSERVATORY & BOTANICAL GARDEN